 To navigate the timeline, click and drag it with your mouse, or click on the timeline overview on the bottom.

-508 BCE: Aristotle claims that the institution of ostracism is introduced in Athens under Cleisthenes.
+508 BCE: According to Aristotle, the institution of ostracism is introduced in Athens under Cleisthenes.

 427 BCE: Plato is born at Athens, Greece.